Achieving growth through collaboration

 - support positive employment outcomes for SA’s far west community.

-Fifteen South Australians are set to start apprenticeships in the landscaping sector, after graduating from an industry-led training project.
+A group of South Australians are set to start apprenticeships in the landscaping sector, after graduating from an industry-led training project.

-Employer and industry supplier visits have also formed part of the Introduction to Landscaping project, exposing participants to job opportunities within the sector, including:
+Employer and industry supplier visits have formed part of the Introduction to Landscaping project, exposing participants to job opportunities within the sector, including:

 - landscape design and construction

 - greens keeper (e.g. golf course)